NYUMedML/CNN_design_for_AD/README.md

 <p float="left" align="center">
 <img src="AD_progression_new.png" width="800" />
 <figcaption align="center">
 Figure: Progression analysis for MCI subjects.
+Te subjects in the ADNI test set are divided into two groups based on the classifcation results of the deep learning model from their frst scan diagnosed as MCI: group A if the prediction is AD, and group B if it is not.
+Te graph shows the fraction of subjects that progressed to AD at diferent months following the frst scan diagnosed as MCI for both groups.
+Subjects in group A progress to AD at a signifcantly faster rate, suggesting that the features extracted by the deep-learning model may be predictive of the transition.
 The features extracted by the deep-learning model may be better predictive of the transition.

 <center>